You love your boyfriend, but he doesn’t make an effort in your relationship. Here’s what to do when you start to wonder about his feelings for you.

 If you think you’re smothering your boyfriend, read 11 Ways to Stop Being the “Clingy Girlfriend” in a Relationship.

 What do you think, how do you feel?
 I welcome your thoughts in the comments section below!
-I can’t tell you what to do when your boyfriend makes no effort in your relationship, but you will find it helpful to share your story.
+I can’t tell you what to do about a boyfriend who doesn’t make an effort in your relationship, but you will find it helpful to share your story.
 Writing is how we make sense of things, and how we see our relationships more clearly.